Top Platforms for Estate Asset Discovery and Inventory (July 2026)

 Good for: Families who like the idea of AI‑driven guidance and digital task automation, and who want some expert oversight while still staying closely involved in execution.

-Limitation: Elayne focuses on digital workflows and does not provide physical document sorting, broad fraud‑protection services, or a proven, nationwide probate attorney network like Alix.
+Limitation: Elayne focuses on digital workflows and does not provide physical document sorting, broad fraud‑protection services, or a dedicated estate settlement specialist like Alix.

 Bottom line: Elayne helps with checklists and communication; Alix combines advanced discovery with hands‑on services that cover everything from box‑level document handling to probate and tax work.